abdulqadirmsingi/abdulqadirmsingi/README.md

 👋 Hello World!
 I'm Abdulqadir Mohammed, a computer science student at the University of Dar es Salaam. 🎓

 👨‍💻 I'm passionate about coding and creating digital solutions.
-My journey in the world of programming started with Python, and I've since explored various languages including HTML, CSS, PHP, JavaScript, Java, and even ventured into the world of C and React.js.
+My journey in the world of programming started with Python, and I've since explored various languages including HTML, CSS, PHP, JavaScript, Java, and even ventured into the world of C and React.js and currently advancing in laravel.

 🌐 Aspiring to be a well-rounded developer, I'm enthusiastic about web development, software engineering, and cybersecurity.
 I love crafting clean and efficient code to bring ideas to life.
 I believe in the power of technology to shape a better future.